 Welcome to Spanish 3!

-You are receiving this because you are listed as the ELA or parent/guardian of a student that I am currently teaching in Spanish 3 this fall.
+You are receiving this because you are listed as the ELA or parent/guardian of a student that I am currently teaching in Spanish 3 this summer.
 Please read this entire welcome flyer and let me know if you have any questions (see contact info. below).
 The course has been open for students to get started in the required Getting Started section.
-However, the course doesn't officially start until this Tuesday, January 19th.
+However, the course doesn't officially start until this Monday, June 15th.

 If you feel that you have received this message in error, please let me know and I'll remove you from my email distribution list.
 I got this email address and your contact information from the NCVPS Registration System.
 If it's not up-to-date and/or there are additional contacts/information, please let me know.